Mesothelioma Symptoms

 Early Symptoms Are Easy to Ignore

-Mesothelioma symptoms are often ignored for too long because they are mild, especially in the early stages.
+Mesothelioma symptoms are often ignored for too long because they are mild in the early stages.
 They also mimic signs of less serious illnesses.[1]

 There are different types of mesothelioma depending on the location of the primary tumor.
 Each causes specific symptoms, though fatigue and weight loss are common in all types.
 It is important to remember that as the disease progresses, symptoms will change and worsen.